elindgr1/Final-Project---Tic-Tac-Toe/README.md

 ### Honor code

-Free Github repositories are public so you can look at each other's code.
-Please, don't do that.
-You can discuss any programming topics and the assignments in general but sharing of solutions diminishes the individual learning experience of many people.
+You need to use public Github repositories so will be able to look at each other's code.
+Please, __don't__.
+You can discuss any programming topics and the assignments in general but sharing solutions diminishes the individual learning experience of others.
 Assignments might be randomly checked for plagiarism and a plagiarism claim may be raised against you.

 You can share all code and solutions within your team, of course.